gnucoop/formconv/README.md

 |----------|-----------|------------|----------|
 |date      |event_date |Event Date: |yes       |

+As an extension to the xlsform standard, an entire group can be made conditionally read-only, by providing a boolean [formula](#formulas) in the readonly column of the group.

 ## Grouping

 Questions can be grouped, as shown in the [introductory example](#introduction-to-xlsforms); groups can be nested.